2024 Lexus GX550 Review Video: Is it the Best Luxury SUV?

 Mercedes GLE 450 4MATIC

-- Why It’s a Competitor: Smooth luxury with high-tech features.
+• Why It’s a Contender: Silken luxury that comes bristling with high-tech amenities

-- GX Advantage: Better off-road credentials and rugged design.
+• GX Advantage: More off-road credibility and rugged construction

 GX Pricing & Trims

-The 2024 Lexus GX550 comes in a variety of trims, catering to different needs and budgets.
+The 2024 Lexus GX550 is available in multiple trim levels adapted to different needs and budgets.

 So, is the 2024 Lexus GX550 Worth It?

-If you’re looking for a luxury SUV that can handle school drop-offs and weekend camping trips with equal ease, the GX550 is an exceptional choice.
-It strikes a balance between rugged capability and upscale comfort that few competitors can match and won’t break the bank on future maintenance costs as Lexus is one of the most reliable brands.
+If you want a luxury SUV that can handle the school drop-off, weekend camping trip, and a supermarket run, the GX550 is a perfect vehicle.
+It has a blend of rugged capability and upscale comfort that few competitors can match, and it won’t break the bank with future maintenance costs, given the fact that Lexus is one of the most reliable brands.

-However, it’s not without its trade-offs.
-Some buyers may miss the V8 grunt of the previous generation, and the pricing for higher trims can climb quickly into six-figure territory.
-The GX550 is a testament to Lexus’ ability to innovate while staying true to its roots, and it’s clear this luxury SUV is here to make a lasting impression.
-Whether or not it’s the right SUV for you ultimately depends on your priorities—luxury, capability, or a mix of both.
+But it’s not without its compromises.
+Potential buyers may miss the V8 grunt of the previous generation, and the price for higher trims can escalate rapidly into six-figure territory.
+The Lexus GX550 is proof that Lexus can continue to innovate, while continuing to honor those who came before, and it’s obvious this luxury SUV is here to make an impact.
+Whether or not it’s the right SUV for you probably comes down to your priorities — luxury, capability, or a mixture of both.

 Now let’s cut to the chase.
-Would you take the 2024 Lexus GX550 over its competition, like the Land Rover Defender or the BMW X5?
-Or do you think Lexus’ latest effort is still playing catch-up?
-Let us know your thoughts below!
+Is the 2024 Lexus GX550 worth picking over rivals such as the Land Rover Defender or the BMW X5?